Seattle gives $1 million to keep Maritime Academy afloat for another school year

 “I’m hopeful that our young people will take advantage of the opportunity to attend the Maritime Academy and to train for some very high-paying jobs that really offer financial security for them,” Morales added.

-The Maritime Academy, based on the waterfront in Ballard, was founded in in 1968 as the Seattle Community Maritime Training Center.
+The Maritime Academy, based on the waterfront in Ballard, was founded in 1968 as the Seattle Community Maritime Training Center.
 It accepts 36 students each year into its certification programs — 18 studying maritime deck technology, and another 18 in the marine engineering technology program.

 It’s part of Seattle Colleges, a district of three college campuses and five training centers that has been on the ropes financially.
-A $13 million shortfall is jeopardizing hands-on trade education like the Maritime Academy, Wood Technology Center and Seattle Central’s Culinary Arts and Apparel Design and Development program, as enrollment at the colleges dropped 66% between 2016-2021.
+A $13 million shortfall is jeopardizing hands-on trade education like the Maritime Academy, Wood Technology Center and Seattle Central’s Culinary Arts and Apparel Design and Development programs, as enrollment at the colleges dropped 66% between 2016-2021.

 Similarly, the workforce for many trades, including Washington’s maritime industry, has been in decline.
 The pandemic worsened the shortage, as maritime workers, such as those on Washington State Ferries, quit or retired en masse, emphasizing workforce development concerns.